 Optimal separations can be achieved by making strength adjustments to the stationary and/or mobile phases and selecting the right chemistries for these two phases can enhance the differential migration of the sample components.

-The stationary phase of an HPLC system generally refers to the column, where the separations actually take place.
+The stationary phase of an HPLC system generally refers to the packing material within the HPLC column, where the separations actually take place.
 Technically speaking, the stationary phase refers to the chemical compounds, usually bonded to silica beads, inside the column, where they remain in a static position—thus, they are stationary.

 The mobile phase refers to the solvent mixture being pumped through the column.
 Because it is moving on a continuous basis, it is referred to as mobile.